microsoft/vscode-docs/docs/languages/markdown.md

 **A:** No but it's something that our extensibility story will enable soon.

-**Q: In the walkthrough above, I didn't find the `Configure Task Runner` command in the Command Pallete?**
+**Q: In the walkthrough above, I didn't find the `Configure Task Runner` command in the Command Palette?**

 **A:** You may have opened a file in VS Code rather than a folder.
 You can open a folder by either selecting the folder with `File | Open Folder...` or navigating to the folder and typing `code .` at the command line.